tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 Data:

-1. It's easy to train on your own data.
+1. It's easy to train on your own data by changing `dataset.py`.

+   + If your data is in COCO format, modify `COCODetection` to change the class names and the id mapping.
-   If your data is not in COCO format, you can just rewrite all the methods of `DetectionDataset` following its documents in `dataset.py`.
+   + If your data is not in COCO format, ignore `COCODetection` completely and rewrite all the methods of
+     `DetectionDataset` following its documents.
      You'll implement the logic to load your dataset and evaluate predictions.

 2. You can easily add more augmentations such as rotation, but be careful how a box should be augmented.
 The code now will always use the minimal axis-aligned bounding box of the 4 corners,